 - integrating primary and specialty care

 - enhancing patient outreach through nurses and pharmacists

 Now, speaking merely as a dull-witted heart attack survivor, it seems that what is clearly missing here is any acknowledgement of the profound emotional issues that so often accompany the diagnosis of any one of these chronic conditions – never mind living with more than one at the same time.

 I’ve written previously about my own traumatic and utterly unexpected experience with the severe depression that blindsided me after I survived a heart attack.
 Yet the nightmare I endured should not have been unexpected at all after such a catastrophic diagnosis.
-Depression turns out to be remarkably common among cardiac event survivors – yet fewer than 10% are appropriately identified.
+Depression turns out to be remarkably common among cardiac event survivors (as high as 65%) – yet fewer than 10% are appropriately identified.

-Dr. Stephen Parker (a cardiac psychologist and himself a heart attack survivor) believes:
+Dr. Stephen Parker (an Alaskan cardiac psychologist and himself a heart attack survivor) believes: